 On late 21 August 2016 fire incident took place in that retail store, resulting in damages done by fire, smoke and soot to Maxima and several other retail stores located at "XL sala" shopping Centre.
-Maxima's insurer, Compensa has started a legal action against ADL in Daugavpils court, claiming amount of EUR 918 thousand (insurance indemnity paid to Maxima Latvija SIA) in this case.
+Maxima's insurer, Compensa has started a legal action against ADL in Daugavpils court, claiming packaging in 2013-2015 tax periods were revoked.
+Therefore, on 18 December 2018, by the decision of the Vilnius RAAD Bennet Distributors UAB was obliged to pay a fee of EUR 267 thousand for environmental pollution for packaging waste.
+Bennet Distributors UAB has filed a plaint to the Vilnius Regional Administrative Court seeking the annulment of the unlawfully adopted act.
+The case is currently on hold.

+amount of EUR 918 thousand (insurance indemnity paid to Maxima Latvija SIA) in this case.
 Claim is based on experts conclusions and opinion regarding cause of fire.
 According to said conclusions, most probable place of origin of fire was on the place where Red Bull refrigerator was placed, and most probable cause of fire was damage in electrical installation.